lorenzo-querol/lorenzo-querol/README.md

 # Welcome! 👋

-I want to make this an archive of all the projects I've done so far (Currently uploading them).

 ## 🚀 About Me

 🎓 I'm a graduate of De La Salle University - Manila (DLSU), Philippines with a Bachelor's degree in Computer Science, majoring in Computer Systems Engineering.